Skip to content

 Enough Energy Again After Weaning

-I’ve read that many women experience a noticeable return of physical performance around three to six months after birth–sometimes only after weaning.
+I’ve read that many women experience a noticeable return of physical performance about three to six months after giving birth–sometimes only after weaning.
 For me, this moment came with weaning.
 And it was quite sudden: Literally from one day to the next, the energy was back.
 There was something left for me again: Some space and some strength that weren’t immediately demanded.
 In my daily life, which often felt like constant service–to the child, to work–there was now room for running again.
 My space, where I don’t have to do anything and yet am fully engaged.

 How I Found a New Connection to Running